dell/terraform-provider-powerscale/docs/resources/snapshot.md

 ### Required

 - `path` (String) The /ifs path snapshotted.
+Cannot be updated.

 ### Optional

 - `name` (String) The user or system supplied snapshot name.
 This will be null for snapshots pending delete.
 Only alphanumeric characters, underscores ( _ ), and hyphens (-) are allowed.
-(Update Supported)
 - `set_expires` (String) The amount of time from creation before the snapshot will expire and be eligible for automatic deletion.
-Resets each time this value is updated (Update Supported)
+Resets each time this value is updated

 ### Read-Only